-During vitrification, the liquid glass moves into the space between the clay particles and the gaps between the particles close.
+During vitrification, the liquid glass moves into the space between the clay particles, and the gaps between the particles close.
 When the temperature of the ceramics cools as the firing comes to an end, the liquid glass solidifies between the particles.
 This makes the clay non-porous and waterproof.

 Vitrification takes place at higher temperatures than are achieved during a raku firing.
 As such, raku ware is still porous and therefore not waterproof.

-There are ways to treat raku pottery surfaces to make it water-resistant if not waterproof.
+There are ways to treat raku pottery surfaces to make them water-resistant if not waterproof.
 You can read more about these techniques in this article here.
 However, left to its own devices raku pottery is not waterproof, even when glazed.